VandyApps/unix-shell/session-3.md

 ```
 nmap <space> :
 ```
 to the file.
-This maps the spacebar key to the colon input, so that you can do all of your vim commands like :q, :w, :e, etc. by typing <spacebar>q, <spacebar>w etc. I just think spacebar is easier.
+This maps the spacebar key to the colon input, so that you can do all of your vim commands like :q, :w, :e, etc. by typing spacebar-q, spacebar-w etc. I just think spacebar is easier.
 If you disagree or want to change it to something else you find fits better, go for it.

 NOTE: since the .vimrc file starts with a “.” it will NOT show up when you type “ls”.
 You need to type “ls -a” in order to see dotted files.